2320 W 113th Pl Chicago, Illinois, 60643

 The primary advantage of Smith Senior Living for residents and their families is that we are a not-for-profit organization.
 All of our income is reinvested in our communities rather than taken as profit.
 And thanks to generous donations to our well-maintained endowment, our financial outlook remains stable even when the economy stumbles, allowing us to offer peace of mind to our residents and their families.

 A Rich History

 The history of Smith Senior Living dates to 1917, when Englewood neighborhood resident Susie Woodman, Dr. William Gregg and a group of volunteers founded Oakhaven Old People’s Home.
-The community, which adopted the name “Smith” in 1929 to honor a generous gift from the estate of Emilie Smith, evolved to become Smith Senior Living.
+The community, which adopted the name Smith In 1929 to honor a generous gift from the estate of Emilie Smith, it evolved to become Smith Senior Living.